• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Recipe for Semifreddo al Tiramisù (Tiramisu Semifreddo) in celebration of #SundaySupper’s Italian Fest!
-Savoiardi cookies (Ladyfingers) are dipped in spiked espresso, layered with mascarpone cream and chocolate, and frozen for at least four hours before serving.
+A recipe for Semifreddo al Tiramisù (Tiramisu Semifreddo)!
+Savoiardi cookies are dipped in spiked espresso, then layered with mascarpone cream and chocolate before freezing.

 The Savoiardi cookies are dipped in espresso with alcohol that is not cooked off.
 This recipe is intended only for those over the age of 21 (in the United States).
-Please drink responsibly or omit the brandy/marsala if desired.
+Please drink responsibly or omit the brandy/marsala.

 Semifreddo al Tiramisù (Tiramisu Semifreddo) on a wooden board next to chocolate, strawberries, and mint.